etcet/www.etcet.net/posts/2012-01-19-centralized-logging-with-sentry.md

 SENTRY_WEB_PORT = 9000
 ~~~

 Note that we have kept the `SENTRY_PUBLIC` setting to `True`.
 That's so we can easily test it later on, we will switch that back to `False` when going live.
 Rest of the settings speak for themselves.

+It's a bit of a hassle to have to supply the location of the Sentry configuration every time we run a command.
+Since Sentry looks at `~/.sentry/sentry.conf.py` for the config, let's add a symlink there.

+	mkdir ~/.sentry
+	ln -s ~/sentry/sentry.conf.py ~/.sentry/sentry.conf.py

 Before trying to start Sentry, we need to initialize it's database with:

 	cd ~/sentry
-	sentry upgrade --config=sentry.conf.py
+	sentry upgrade

 We can start the server now with the following command:

 	cd ~/sentry
-	sentry start --config=sentry.conf.py
+	sentry start

 When your port is open, you can now visit your web server at port 9000, for example `http://example.com:9000`